We are here to help with the cost-of-living. Visit our guide to access support.

 Social value

 We are central to the creation of thriving, inclusive communities across the region, but our role doesn’t stop there!
 Our dedicated Stakeholder Engagement Team works hard to support local volunteering and community groups to achieve their goals each year.
-In 2022/23 we supported over 9.5 thousand people through our initiatives and generated £28.3 million in social value.
+In 2022/23, we supported over 9.5 thousand people through our initiatives and generated £28.3 million in social value.

 Value for money

 Through the collaboration and innovation of our people, from colleagues and customers to our supply chain, we have developed a robust strategic plan to achieve value for money and excellence in the services we offer.
 In 2022/23, we saved £8.2 million in efficiencies including £700k in procurement efficiencies.
-We also earned £532 thousand through our Investment Policy.
+We also earned £532k through our Investment Policy.

 Affordable rent